bparsons/ec2-init/README.md

-# Initialize Amazon EC2 Host
+# Initialize Amazon EC2 Arch Linux Instance

 This script is meant to run on boot of an Arch Linux Amazon EC2 server image.